WPCD-Workflows/documentation/source/turbulence.rst

 Probe positions
 ---------------
-The HESEL code will produce a set of default output data described in :ref:`HESEL output files`.
+The HESEL code will produce a set of default output data described in :ref:`HESEL output`.
 Additional temporally highly resolved 1D data can be added from synthetic probes located in a row througout the domain.
 They are poloidally centered in the domain and located with a radial distance of 1 rhos.
 In the probe datafile, which must be named `myprobe.dat`, is specified the number of tips and their relative location, and the fields measured.
 An example of a probe datafile is found :download:`here <static/myprobe.dat>`.

 The format must follow that of the provided example.
 Each tip has a specified relative position to the probe position in units of grid point spacing.
 I.e., the block
 ::